FACTBOX-How does Britain's parliament approve the Brexit trade deal? | Law-Order

 That gives Britain's parliament just days to scrutinise and pass the laws needed to implement the deal before a Dec.
 31 deadline.
 IS THERE ENOUGH TIME?

-Yes, just.
-Parliament can be recalled at 48 hours' notice and would be expected to convene some time after Dec.
-28. Prime Minister Boris Johnson said he hoped a vote would take place on Dec.
-30.

-The process of passing the necessary legislation can be squashed into a day or two providing lawmakers agree to the timetable.
-WILL PARLIAMENT APPROVE THE DEAL?

-It is widely expected to.
-There could be a core of pro-Brexit lawmakers in Johnson's party who vote against the deal on the grounds that it doesn't deliver the kind of clean break they wanted.
+The opposition Labour Party has confirmed it will back the deal, meaning there will be a majority in the elected lower house of parliament.
+Labour leader Keir Starmer said that, although the deal was thin, it was better than no deal at all.
+Whilst there could be a core of pro-Brexit lawmakers in Johnson's party who vote against the deal on the grounds that it doesn't deliver the kind of clean break they wanted, they will not have sufficient numbers to defeat the government.

-But the opposition Labour Party is not expected to oppose it - even if they do not agree with the way the government has negotiated, and will likely find fault with parts of the deal.
-Labour leader Keir Starmer has argued that given a choice between having a deal or having no deal, a deal is preferable.

 The bill has not yet been published.
 Lawmakers are likely to be deeply unhappy about the speed at which they're being asked to pass the legislation.
 Typically significant laws take months to pass through parliament and involve line-by-line scrutiny and revision.